AWS Glossary

 - User asks a question

-- Convert question to embedding using same model as Step 2
+- Convert question to embedding using the same model as Step 2

-- Retrieve top-k most similar documents from vector database
+- Retrieve top-k most similar documents from vector store

 Step 4: Generation

-- Pass retrieved documents + user question to Bedrock Claude/Haiku model
+- Pass retrieved documents + user question to a Bedrock model (Claude, Nova, Llama, etc.)

-- Model generates answer grounded in retrieved documents
+- Model generates an answer grounded in retrieved documents

 - Response includes citations/references to source documents